 CFR-I report a placebo test of their quasi-experimental design based on changes in predicted scores where predictions are made using only variables that are unaffected by teacher assignments.
 Specifically, CFR-I regress observed scores on parent characteristics, then average the fitted values at the school-grade-subject-year level, difference across years, and use this as the dependent variable in the quasi-experimental regression.
-This specification is reported in Column 3 of Table 1.20 In both samples, the year-on-year change in mean predicted VA is uncorrelated with the change in mean predicted scores, with an estimated coefficient of 0.008 in North Carolina and 0.004 in New York.
+This specification is reported in Column 3 of Table 1.19 In both samples, the year-on-year change in mean predicted VA is uncorrelated with the change in mean predicted scores.

 Column 4 presents a specification drawn from CFR-I's Table 5, Column 2.
-In Columns 1-3, teachers who do not have leave-one-out VA predictions - because they are observed only in t-1 or t - are excluded from the school-grade-subject-year VA mean, and their students are excluded from the test score average.
+In Columns 1-3, teachers who do not have leave-one-out VA predictions - because they are observed only in t - 1 or t - are excluded from the schoolgrade-subject-year VA mean, and their students are excluded from the test score average.
 In Column 4, all teachers and students are included, with teachers with missing predictions assigned the grand mean VA score of zero.
-In both the New York and North Carolina samples, this leads to rejection of the null hypothesis that $\lambda=1$, with $\hat{\lambda}=0.877$ in New York and $\hat{\lambda}=0.936$ in North Carolina.
+In both the New York and North Carolina samples, this leads to rejection of the null hypothesis that $\lambda = 1$, with $\hat{\lambda} = 0.88$ in New York and $\hat{\lambda} = 0.94$ in North Carolina.
 I discuss this result in more depth in the next subsection.